DarkWiiPlayer/lua-warn/readme.md

 Alternatively, libraries can optionally use this feature locally with

 	local warn = warn or require 'warn.compatible'

+Or use this wrapper to use warn only if it's available as a global

+	local warn = require 'warn.maybe'

 Differences from vanilla warn (only applies below version 5.4)